The Mead Nursery, Brokerswood, Westbury BA13 4EG

 Bright pink semi-double flowers from late summer.
 Makes a showy splash of colour in the border for the autumn.

-Semi-double, paler pink flowers from late summer.
+Semi-double, pink flowers from late summer.

 White Michaelmas daisy which flowers earlier than some, for weeks from August.